gardener-attic/component-cli/docs/README.md

 A resource can be added to an existing component descriptor by using the `resource` subcommand.

-The subcommand adds all resources defined in by a file .<br>
+The subcommand adds all resources defined in by a file.

 ```shell script
 # define by file